AndreasNielsen4000/Group-6-Telekommunikation/README.md

 # Security Access system
 A door access security system for everyday use.
-The implemented log-on possibilities are RFID, Pin, and bluetooth from a mobile phone.
+The implemented log-on possibilities are RFID, PIN, and bluetooth from a mobile phone.

 ## Responsibilities